mpartipilo/tikatours_src/content/content/tour/georgia-tours/adventure-tours/winter-escape/index.en.md

 is_featured: true
 main_category_id: 1
 sub_category_id: 8
+gallery_id: 0
 imggrp_id: 39
 heading: Winter Escape
 name: Winter Escape
 title: Winter Escape
 short_descr: Supremely located on the southern slopes of the Greater Caucasus Mountain Range, Gudauri is a unique and luxurious winter Georgian escape.
 duration: 10 DAYS/9 NIGHTS
 ---
 Supremely located on the southern slopes of the Greater Caucasus Mountain Range,